Fathers in Focus 2026

 Frequently Asked Questions

 We love the children!
-However, this event is designed to provide a professional development and networking experience exclusively for you.
-We are not able to provide childcare during this event but hope we could provide resources in the future.
+However, this event is designed to provide a personal and professional development and networking experience exclusively for you.
+We’re not currently able to provide childcare during this event but hope to provide that option resources in the future.

 Breakfast, lunch and snacks will be available for all participants starting at 7:30 a.m.

-Although our ‘Call for presenters’ has officially closed, we are happy to connect with you to discuss ways in which you could be an active part of this day.
-Please feel free to reach out to us at FathersInFocus@extension.wisc.edu
+Although our ‘Call for presenters’ has officially closed, we are happy to connect with you to discuss ways in which you could be an active part of FIF26.
+Please reach out to FathersInFocus@extension.wisc.edu.

 For communicative accommodations based on a disability, please contact Heather Lipinski Stelljes at: heather.stelljes@wisc.edu for the public.